cosmos/sdk-tutorials/ida-customizations/ida-course/discord-info.md

 ![IMAGE DESCRIPTION](/ida-course/images/discord-howto-supportforum.jpg)

-After suending your message, make sure you mark it as a question by adding the question emoticon (?) to it **_as a react_**.
+After sending your message, make sure you mark it as a question by adding the question emoticon (?) to it **_as a react_**.
 This will create a new support ticket.

 ![IMAGE DESCRIPTION](/ida-course/images/discord-question-add.png)